 Token-based 2FA in YouTrack is based on the FIDO2 specification.
-This implementation lets you work with common devices to authenticate with Hub from your mobile device or desktop computer.
+This implementation lets you work with common devices to authenticate from your mobile device or desktop computer.
 The feature is compatible with any device that is FIDO2 compliant, including:

 Biometric technologies that are supported by your operating system, like built-in fingerprint sensors.